base-angewandte/base-ui-components/src/components/BaseTextList/Readme.md

 Example of different content types and multiple columns based on the data structure.

 Note: The column elements are defined via the data structure wrapped by an array.
-The number of columns can be defined with the 'cols' property.
+The number of columns can be defined with the `cols` prop.

 ```vue live
 <template>